 Co-sponsorship funds from the Pace Center may not be used for prizes, gifts, travel, alcohol, donations, deposits and/or advanced payments.

-Requests for co-sponsorship in the form of promotional support are accepted from students and/or student groups not affiliated with the Pace Center, University campus departments and centers, and Pace Center community partners.
+Requests for co-sponsorship in the form of promotional support are accepted from University campus departments and centers, and Pace Center community partners.

 Promotional co-sponsorship is offered in the form of sharing information on Pace Center social media, the Pace Center website and the Pace Center’s new weekly e-newsletter.